irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 How can you exit from the shell?=exit
 Exercises
 Exit out of the shell and see what happens.
-Make sure you don't need to do anymore work in that shell.=
+Make sure you don't need to do anymore work in that shell.= $exit=gitbash closes $logout=logdout of gitbash